semihyagcioglu/image-captioning/README.md

 # image-captioning

-This project contains codes for the study "A Distributed Representation Based Query Expansion Approach for Image Captioning"
+This repository contains codes for the study "A Distributed Representation Based Query Expansion Approach for Image Captioning"

 Details about the project is available at http://www.semihyagcioglu.com/projects/imagecaptioning